Stingrays (Cell-Site Simulators): An In-Depth Analysis

 In passive mode, an IMSI catcher simply listens to ambient cellular signals without broadcasting.
 This approach:

-• Captures identifiers and metadata from the air
+• Captures identifiers and metadata from the air (IMSI, IMEI, TMSI numbers)

-• Maps legitimate cell towers' coverage
+• Maps legitimate cell towers' coverage and signal strength

-• Is harder to detect than active mode
+• Is harder to detect than active mode due to lack of transmission

 • Is generally limited to identifying devices and monitoring broadcast traffic

 Passive devices cannot directly manipulate or communicate with phones like active Stingrays can.
+They operate through specialized radio receivers that monitor all frequency bands used by cellular networks in the area.

 Exploiting 2G/GSM Networks